tkonopka/chsk/packages/themes/README.md

 # @chsk/themes

 `@chsk/themes` is part of a data visualization framework based on `@chsk/core`.
-It provides a collection of objects that adjust look-and-feel through custom props and css styles.
+It provides a collection of objects that adjust chart look-and-feel.

 ## Features